sebadima/www.robotdazero.it-doks/content/it/blog/rover-guidato-dalla-ai-pt.2/index.md

 Questo documento descrive come costruire un rover guidato dall'intelligenza artificiale per compiti di sorveglianza, con la capacità di muoversi autonomamente, ricaricarsi, scattare foto, riconoscere volti e inviare notifiche.
 Il documento fornisce una panoramica dei passaggi necessari per costruire il rover, inclusa la scelta delle librerie di Machine Learning e l'implementazione di un sistema di controllo PID.
 Viene inoltre discusso l'utilizzo di Raspberry PI e ESP32 come hardware per il controllo dei sensori e dei motori.

-This guide provides a step-by-step approach to building an AI-guided rover for surveillance tasks.
-The rover will have the ability to move autonomously, recharge itself, take photos, recognize faces, and send notifications.

-To begin, the first action item is to acquire suitable sensors for detecting the rover's position.
-The selection of appropriate sensors will depend on the specific requirements of the project.
-Once the sensors are in place, the next step is to process the sensor data and control the wheel motors.
-This can be achieved by using a microcontroller or microprocessor.

-After the processing and control systems are in place, an algorithm for PID control needs to be implemented.
-The PID control system will regulate the rover's speed and direction based on the position detected by the sensors.
-This will ensure that the rover moves smoothly and accurately.

-Once the hardware and software components are in place, the system must be tested.
-During the testing phase, the parameters of the PID control system should be adjusted to improve the performance of the rover.
-This will require careful calibration and fine-tuning to ensure optimal performance.

-Completing these action items will result in a functioning AI-guided rover capable of performing surveillance tasks.
-Overall, this guide provides a valuable resource for anyone looking to build an advanced robotics project with the integration of AI and Machine Learning.

-This project requires a significant amount of technical knowledge and expertise, but it is an excellent opportunity to learn about the integration of AI and Machine Learning in robotics.
-Moreover, it is a chance to create a unique and exciting project that can be used in various applications, such as security, exploration, and research.

-In conclusion, building an AI-guided rover for surveillance tasks is a challenging but rewarding project.
-The process involves several action items, including selecting appropriate sensors, processing sensor data, implementing PID control, and testing and calibration.
-Completing these action items will result in a functional and advanced robotics project that can be used in various applications.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NOZZMsMAGh0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>